reed-mcdaniel-716/NetNinjaNodeJSTutorial/README.md

     - Call the next middleware function in the stack
 - If the current middleware function does not end the request-response cycle, it must call `next()` to pass control to the next middleware function.
 Otherwise, the request will be left hanging.

+---
+## 24. Route Parameters
+- `Express` can handle both static (ex. `/contact`) and dynamic (ex. `/`) requests with the use of **route parameters**

+---
+## 25. Template Engines (Part 1)
+- A ***template engine*** (also called a *view engine*) enables you to use static template files in your application. ([docs](https://expressjs.com/en/guide/using-template-engines.html))
+- At runtime, the template engine replaces variables in a template file with actual values, and transforms the template into an HTML file sent to the client.
+- This approach makes it easier to design an HTML page.
+- For this project, we will be making use of the [EJS template engine](https://ejs.co/)

+---
+## 26. Template Engines (Part 2)
+- In addition to adding in dynamic data, you can also put JS control structures, like for loops, in view templates

+---
+## 27. Partial Views
+- Partial views (templates) allow you to extract the elements common to many templates into their own file, and then include it in multiple templates
+    - for example, the navigation bar and footer available on every page of your application

+---
+## 28. Serving Static Files (& Middleware)
+- For static files in you application (ex.
+CSS files), you need to handle requests for these files just as you would any other (otherwise client will get 404 error because the resource cannot be found)
+- ***Middleware*** (in server-side web application frameworks) can be thought of more broadly of any code that runs between the request and the response (see above for details related to `Express`)
+    - *Note: this is just one type of middleware*
+- `Express` provides us with a lot of in-built middleware, including middleware for handling requests for our static resources

+---
+## 29. Query Strings
+- On the World Wide Web, a ***query string*** is a part of a uniform resource locator (URL) that assigns values to specified parameters ([Wikipedia](https://en.wikipedia.org/wiki/Query_string))
+    - the parameters and values often make up a kind of key-value pair
+    - ex. in `mysite.com/blog/new?page=2`, the website and path are `mysite.com/blog/new` onto which we add a `?` to denote the beginning of our query, and the the key-value pair `page=2`
+    - If there is more than one condition, they are separated by an `&`
+- Given a query string, you must be able to parse the request and pull out the data it contains

+---
+## 30. Handling `POST` Requests
+- The `POST` method is used to submit an entity to the specified resource (in our case our server), often causing a change in state or side effects on the server.([MDB web docs](https://developer.mozilla.org/en-US/docs/Web/HTTP/Methods
+    - often used for submitting forms
+- As `Express` doesn't have built-in form handling, you need to install some middleware packages for that (this tutorial uses `body-parser`)